blongg/vai-code-challenges/README.md

 - [ ] it should display a list of users as documented at https://randomuser.me/documentation#pagination
 - [ ] it should display each item as a card with basic information
 - [ ] when I click in a card, it should navigate to the user details and show all the information in the API response.
+- [ ] it should be able to edit an user information
+- [ ] it should be able to delete an user

 ### Bonus points
 - [ ] Implement code splitting using react-loadable